jeffreysorgen/golf-club-sensors/EnablingBLE.md

 And now:
 - _Most likely, need to just figure out what to do in nrfconnect, and **act upon the UUID changing from 0 to 1**_
 #

+This is the research I am doing now.
+- nRF Connect to respond by making my phone beep or flashlight on and off

 #
 #
 #